How to make Word documents accessible

 2. Select Insert Table.

-4. Choose your AutoFit behaviour.
+4. Choose AutoFit.

 5. Select OK.

-Designate a header row
+Add a header row

-1. Select the header row in your table
+1. Select the first row

-Turn off rows that break across pages
+Prevent rows breaking across pages

 1. Select the table.

-2. Go to Table Layout, then Properties.
+2. Select Table Layout, then Properties

-3. Select the Row tab.
+3. Select the Row tab

-Add alt text to your table
+Add table alt text in Word

 1. Select the table.